-According to the agreement signed between the United States and the People’s Republic of China regarding the maintenance of the U.S. Consulate General in Hong Kong in March 1997, all U.S. citizens entering Hong Kong on their U.S. passports after July 1, 1997, including dual nationals, will be considered U.S. citizens by the Hong Kong SAR authorities for purposes of ensuring consular access and protection.
-Dual nationals are U.S. citizens who are Hong Kong residents or former residents who are of Chinese descent and born in the mainland China or Hong Kong.
+According to the agreement signed in March 1997 between the United States and the People’s Republic of China regarding the maintenance of the U.S. Consulate General in Hong Kong, all U.S. citizens entering Hong Kong on their U.S. passports after July 1, 1997, including dual nationals, will, during the period for which their status has been accorded on a limited basis by visa or lawful visa-free entry, be considered nationals of the United States by the Hong Kong SAR authorities for purposes of ensuring consular access and protection.
+Dual nationals are U.S. citizens or noncitizen U.S. nationals who are Hong Kong residents or former residents who are of Chinese descent and born in mainland China, Macau, or Hong Kong.

-Dual nationals who wish to ensure consular access and protection after the initial 90-day period of admission must declare their U.S. nationality by presenting their U.S. passports and completing an application for declaration of change of nationality with the Hong Kong Immigration Department.
+In practice, dual nationals have been directed to declare their U.S. nationality by presenting their U.S. passports and completing an application for declaration of change of nationality with the Hong Kong Immigration Department.
 This declaration will result in the loss of Chinese nationality but not necessarily the right of abode.
-(Note: failure to declare U.S. nationality may jeopardize the guarantee of consular protection.)
-Dual national residents of Hong Kong who desire to guarantee consular protection after July 1, 1997 should, similarly, declare their U.S. nationality to the Hong Kong Immigration Department.
+(Note: failure to declare U.S. nationality may sometimes impact whether the United States is able to provide all appropriate consular assistance.)
+Dual national residents of Hong Kong should declare their U.S. nationality to the Hong Kong Immigration Department.
 According to the Hong Kong Immigration Department, provisions will also be made to declare one’s U.S. nationality (and renounce Chinese nationality) at Chinese overseas diplomatic and consular posts.

 Further information on the right of abode in Hong Kong may be obtained from the Hong Kong Immigration Department at its hotline 2824-4055, or via fax (852) 2598-8388, Internet: Immigration Department, GovHK: Identity Cards and Right of Abode, or e-mail: General Enquiry.